ialobanov/windows-new-setup/README.md

 ```

 > [!IMPORTANT]
-> Do it before use winget upgrade alias.
+> Do the command below before use winget upgrade alias.

 Restart Terminal and execute the command: